-Dietary Requirements at Weddings: Complete Guide
+Wedding Venue Dietary Requirements: Complete Guide

-Dietary Requirements at Weddings: Complete Guide
+Wedding Venue Dietary Requirements: Complete Guide

-Your wedding breakfast (as we call the main meal here in the UK) typically takes about a third of your overall budget, and a good caterer will be worth every penny.
-I've seen brilliant solutions at recent Home Counties weddings, from build-your-own Yorkshire pudding stations to clearly marked free-from options that look just as elegant as the standard fare.
+I’ve seen brilliant solutions at recent Home Counties weddings, from build-your-own Yorkshire pudding stations to clearly marked free-from options that look just as elegant as the standard fare.

-Working closely with your venue and catering team is brilliant for creating those all-important safe serving zones - particularly important when managing nut allergies or gluten-free requirements.
-Rather than setting up separate tables for Christmas dinner, it's all about careful planning and proper organisation.
-Pop some lovely menu cards on each table detailing the ingredients, and you'll find your guests feeling wonderfully looked after, whether tucking into a traditional roast or enjoying a plant-based feast.
+Rather than setting up separate tables for Christmas dinner, it’s all about careful planning and organisation.
+Pop some lovely menu cards on each table detailing the ingredients, and you’ll find your guests feeling wonderfully looked after, whether tucking into a traditional roast or enjoying a plant-based feast.

 Key Takeaways